AzumattDev/StatusEffectManager/README.md

 			mycooleffect.Effect.m_stopMessageType = MessageHud.MessageType.Center; // Specify where the stop effect message shows
-			mycooleffect.Effect.m_stopMessage = "Not cool anymore, ending effect."; // What the stop message says mycooleffect.Effect.m_tooltip = "<color=orange>Toxic damage over time</color>"; // Tooltip that will describe the effect applied to the player mycooleffect.AddSEToPrefab(test.Effect, "SwordIron"); // Adds the status effect to Iron swords.
+			mycooleffect.Effect.m_stopMessage = "Not cool anymore, ending effect."; // What the stop message says mycooleffect.Effect.m_tooltip = "<color=orange>Toxic damage over time</color>"; // Tooltip that will describe the effect applied to the player mycooleffect.AddSEToPrefab(test, "SwordIron"); // Adds the status effect to Iron swords.
 Applies when equipped.

 			CustomSE drunkeffect = new CustomSE("se_drunk", "se_drunk_effect");
 			drunkeffect.Name.English("Drunk"); // You can use this to fix the display name in code